 Working together with East the Water in Bloom the Way of the Wharves Charity have adopted the phone box on Torrington Street, next to The Bethel Chapel.

 This iconic landmark will be conserved and used by the two local groups as a community resource – promoting history and horticulture.
-Way of the Wharves will install information about local heritage whilst the box will look a bit different as a result of the planned floral and plant exhibits from East the Water in Bloom.
+Way of the Wharves will install information about local heritage whilst the box will look a bit different with floral artwork.

 Local ‘history and horticulture’ links include Fulfords seeds, which was for many years headquartered at Queens Wharf and Old Pottery Works, Torrington Lane which produced flower pots.